thelonehegelian/image_thumbnail_generator/README.md

 creates thumbnails of images in a directory using rayon parallel iteration

 !Note: there is a bug in this code.
-Right now it only works if there is a thumbnails/images directory in the root directory
+Right now it only works if there is a thumbnails/images directory in the root directory If there is such a directory then the thumbnails are generated successfully

 TODO:
 ---